Dudu197/sign-language-recognition/03_model_training/README.md

 ## Running the code

+### Datasets

+The code was tested using the MINDS-Libras and Libras-UFOP datasets.

+The preprocessed MINDS-Libras dataset can be downloaded [here](https://drive.google.com/file/d/1qx2JudpjPgpp4-fpJ7YVMrszWV4lYPCd/view?usp=drive_link).

+The code expects the dataset to be in `00_datasets/dataset_output/libras_minds/libras_minds_openpose.csv`

 ### Batch

 Since we train using the LOPO strategy, we need to run the code multiple times, changing the people used for validation and testing.